karlgots/openai/README.md

-# openai
+# Reference architecture for Azure OpenAI service
-Reference implementation of a secure Azure OpenAI service.
+Reference architecture of a secure Azure OpenAI service.